Quick Stats

 - Lura Murfee - New Worlds Reading Program Coordinator

-The organization also maintains a Strategic Advisory Council with leaders from educational, governmental, and philanthropic sectors.
+The organisation also maintains a Strategic Advisory Council with leaders from educational, governmental, and philanthropic sectors.

 Mission Statement